 I'm beginning to think it is a personal lawn mower conspiracy against me - my 30-day return guarantee will expire before I get a chance to try it out, if this keeps up!!
 The yard is a mud-jungle of soggy dandelion shoots, that would probably burst forth in tiny yellow blooms, if the sun would only shine long enough!!
 A little bit ago I walked over to talk to my neighbor for a few minutes.
 As we were chatting, I happened to notice this mushroom standing tall and proud underneath the pine trees between our houses.
 I've seem them everywhere lately, even invading my flower beds, but mostly the ones I have seen are a whitish-tan color.
 I do believe this is the first black mushroom I've ever seen growing around here.
 It is quite large.
 The dome is probably a tiny bit bigger than the palm of my hand.
 I'm wondering if we've discovered a Shiitake farm?
 I don't think I'll be adding it to my salad, or cooking it on the grill, though it's about the size of a Whopper patty.
 There are a few smaller ones growing nearby, but I think I'll just let them grow in peace.
 Well, as peaceful as it can be here in The Hood - with kids and grandkids and golf carts and puppies and kitties... and all such manner of things that make up Home Sweet Home here in The Hood.
 The only thing missing is a fat, green toad sitting nearby.
 But we all know how I feel about toads, so....

 Pizza: Have you ever wondered whether it makes a difference if you remove the cardboard thingy before putting the pizza on the pan to cook?
 Nah, me neither.
 But in case you ever did wonder, let me just go on ahead and tell you.
 Yes.
 Yes, it does.
 Right now I'm having lunch, and I'm munching on my very own personal Freschetta Naturally Rising Pizza.
 I even added more veggies and mozzarella cheese on top to upgrade things a little bit.
 The top looked nice and brown, the cheese was all bubbly, and the crust had done its "self rising" thing.
 Took it out of the oven to find that I had forgotten to remove the cardboard.
 In my defense, the cardboard was much smaller than the pizza itself, and the pizza so thick that I just didn't even look.
 It still tastes pretty good, but the center crust didn't get quite as done as it should have.
 So, yes.
 It matters.
-Let me type write myself a note to remember to check next time.
+Let me

 All or None: This issue may have been resolved and a decision may already be in the books, but I have a gripe with the Barrow County School System.
 Mary will be attending the new middle school here in Statham this fall, and there has been talk about school uniforms.
 I personally think it would be a simpler and less expensive (in the long-run) alternative to wear uniforms.
 But - there's that rebellious part of me that says "why should the government tell us how to dress our kids."
 I know there are lots of good arguments FOR uniforms.
 No problem at all if you send your children to private school.
 That's pretty much standard practice.
 But I'm still not comfortable with the thoughts of the government taking away yet another "choice", or "freedom".
 What's even more heinous than that, is there is talk that wearing uniforms to the new middle school might be "optional".
 OPTIONAL?
 SERIOUSLY?
 Aside from the initial expense, what parent wouldn't opt for uniforms?
 No more arguing over what to wear to school.
 No more missed buses because Jane can't find her designer jeans, or Harry can't find his Falcons football jersey.
 Laundry would be greatly simplified - dump a week's worth of school clothes in the washer/dryer and be done with it!
 Less pressure on the not-so-fortunate kids to measure up wardrobe-wise.
 But, optional?
 Who wants to be the kid wearing school uniforms (because their parents made them), while other kids continue to enjoy self expression in their fashion choices?
 Honestly.
 I hope the issue has been resolved by now.
 If not, then we need to refer the People In Charge back to that all wise and wonderful Dr. Seuss concept we learned about in The Sneetches.
 That should set them straight.
 Do it, or don't do it.
 But do it the same for everyone.
 Mandate it (which I still disagree with), or Forget it.